kevinsimper/kevinsimper.dk/app/blog/posts/single-page-app-with-webcomponents-and-router.md

 ...
 ```

-In our `MyAwesomeApp` we can define a property that define the current active route, and we can populate it with PageA.
+In our `MyAwesomeApp` we can define a property that define the currently active route, and we can populate it with PageA.

 ```diff
  class MyAwesomeApp extends LitElement {